sreekanth666/woxro-task/README.md

-Certainly!
-Here's the README in a copy-paste format:

 # Design Task - React Project

 This project is built using Next.js and React.js with pnpm as the package manager.
 The images are loaded using `next/image` and the project is fully built for Server-Side Rendering (SSR), utilizing `sharp` for image rendering.